harryreyesnieva/harryreyesnieva.github.io/teaching.md

 # Mechanisms and Practice (INTC M721)
 Vagelos College of Physicians and Surgeons, Columbia University, Spring 2022 and Spring 2021
-Course Instructor: Herb Chase, MD, MA
+Course Instructor: Herbert Chase, MD, MA
 Role: Preceptor in Clinical Informatics

 Medical school clerkships are divided by two week-long intersessions called Mechanisms and Practice in which students come together for classroom-based small-group teaching.
 This design allows students to take a step back from their clerkships and process their experiences, exploring aspects of medicine and health care that run across the different clerkships, such as understanding the patient-physician relationship and accessing as well as using medical literature.
 This results in a well-rounded, comprehensive learning experience for students.